Degrees and Certifications:

 Mrs. Kelly Murphy

+Hello!
+My name is Kelly Murphy.
 I grew up in Smithfield, NC and am a 1996 graduate of Smithfield-Selma High School.
 I went on to receive both of my degrees in Elementary Education from East Carolina University.
-My husband and I have been married for 14 years and have 2 sons, Parker (9) and Landon (12).
+My husband and I have been married for 15 years and have 2 sons, Parker (10) and Landon (13).
 We enjoy traveling and going to baseball and basketball games.
-I taught Kindergarten for 16 years and am currently starting my second year teaching first grade!
+I taught Kindergarten for 16 years and am currently in my third year of teaching first grade!
 I am very excited about the new school year!

 First Grade Schedule